List of Silent Keys

 Thanks to WB5TXW for the info

-An on the air memorial was given by Net Chaplain, Ray N5NAV, for Jim.
-Listen here.
+An on the air memorial was given by Net Chaplain, Ray N5NAV, Listen Here

 Created for the members and maintained by the elected officers.